The Essential Guide to Creating a Homebuying Budget

 To calculate your monthly spending, consider the following:

-Don’t forget to set aside money for life’s unexpected emergencies, such as illness, temporary job loss or necessary home repairs.
+Don’t forget to set aside money for life’s unexpected emergencies, such as illness, temporary job loss, necessary home repairs or extreme weather events.
 This money acts as your financial cushion.